-SMUD sends automated pre-recorded phone calls to customers in the impacted areas/neighborhoods advising when the outage is called and direct them to smud.org/ outages for up-to-date information.
+SMUD sends automated pre-recorded phone calls to customers in the impacted areas/neighborhoods advising when the outage is called and directing them to smud. org/outages for up-to-date information.
 Smud.org has been updated with features to further enhance customer communications before and during de-energization events.

-The Contact Center IVR (Interactive Voice Response) will have real-time recorded information informing each group of customers that may be impacted before the rotating outages begin.
+The Contact Center IVR (Interactive Voice Response) will have real-time recorded information informing each group of customers that may be impacted before the de-energizations begin.
 Messages will be customized and updated as needed for each specific event.

-Among SMUD's vulnerable customers are those enrolled in the Medical Equipment Discount Rate program (MED rate).
+Among SMUD's vulnerable customers are those enrolled in the MED Rate program.
 These customers rely on specialized medical equipment which are certified by a qualified health professional.
 A qualified health professional certifies the equipment in use at the home is essential to keep these customers healthy.
-Currently, SMUD has approximately 9,200 customers who rely on specialized medical equipment and who are enrolled in the MED rate program.
+Currently, SMUD has approximately 9,300 customers who rely on specialized medical equipment and who are enrolled in the MED Rate program.
 SMUD will send these customers an email or letter each year to remind them of the risk of wildfire danger, to have an emergency back-up plan if an outage occurs and refer them to smud.org/WildfireSafety for more information.

-7.2.2 Government agencies and essential service providers
+7.2.2 Public safety partners, government agencies, tribes and critical infrastructure providers